Bricklaying usually requires a bit of practice in order to ‘get the knack’.

-If you have never laid bricks before it is good practice to build a small sample wall first.
+If you’ve never laid bricks before it’s good practice to build a small sample wall first.
 A four brick course (row), three bricks high is sufficient.
-The bricks can always be cleaned and re-used later.
+The bricks can always be cleaned and reused later.
+When you are happy with your ‘practice’ wall, you can start your DIY project with more confidence.

 How to lay bricks